mess110/vrum/tutorials/SCENES.md

 # Scenes

-Please follow [the previous tutorial](/tutorials/INSTALL.md) if you want to know how to setup the game template for development.

 Like three.js, we use Scenes.
 During loading we can show a loading bar or some information.
 In the background we can load assets or prepare.
 This is basically a scene which handles the loading of assets.
 Once we finish loading,